RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/5-Developer Manual/Setup/Support/support.md

 The example process includes Call Activities, so make sure you link the correct diagrams in the Lifecycle process.
 These diagrams are designed to be extended and adapted to your product, feel free to customize them to your needs.

-Optionally, add the Support Adapative document and configure it to be both provided by the Rapid AI Helpbot.
+Optionally, add the Support Adaptive document and configure it to be both provided by the Rapid AI Help bot.

 :::info
 We only care about creating the Rapid Support Request items.
 Feel free to configure any means of achieving that as appropriate to your product.